 The company that designs and typesets your book may insist that they own your book files.
 Ownership of the files is a separate issue from ownership of the rights to your book.
-For example, if CreateSpace designed your book, they will release the PDFs of your book but hold “your” application files hostage until you pay them more money.
+For example, a company may be willing to release the PDFs of your book but hold “your” application files hostage until you pay them more money.
 At 1106 Design, we rescue authors every week who discover this “gotcha” too late; when we provide design services, we are happy to turn over the application files to the author at no charge when the job is done.

 Finally, put some thought into planning how many ISBNs you will require and to purchasing them ahead of time, and ensuring that your publishing company is listed as the publisher associated with the ISBN.

 Publishing can be confusing, but we’re here to help you avoid the pitfalls.
-Call us!
+Contact us today!!
 We’ll find a solution specific to your unique needs.